HL7/davinci-ra/input/pagecontent/StructureDefinition-ra-measurereport-intro.md

 {% assign id = {{include.id}} %}

-(The Da Vinci Risk Adjustment Implementation Guide is under development)

 ### Mandatory Data Elements and Terminology

 The following data-elements are mandatory (i.e data MUST be present).